bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

 ### Conclusion

 In this post I have recapped on the basics of Bayes theorem and shown how to  perform bayesian inference by-hand for the binomial distribution on a coin tossing example.
 In practice bayesian inference models are rarely built by hand.
 Instead we rely on statistical packages and frameworks that better handle probability distributions and sampling using monte-carlo methods.
 More on those in my next post.
-See my GitHub code [here](https://github.com/bpostance/training.data_science/blob/master/statistics/bayesian-inference/01.0.bayesian-inference-byhand-binomial-Py.ipynb).

 ### References
 I would like to credit [Fong Chun Chan](https://tinyheero.github.io/2018/12/14/crux-of-bayes-statistics.html) for his useful materials on this subject.